eduard93/docx/article_en.md

 #### _rels/.rels

-The main list of document links.
+The main list of document parts.
 In this case, only one defined link exists - matching `rId1` identifier and `word/document.xml` file - the main body of the document.
 ```xml
 <Relationships xmlns="http://schemas.openxmlformats.org/package/2006/relationships">
     <Relationship